 Ancient Romans considered Tuesday to be the day of Mars, their God of War.

-The Planet Uranus was discovered on Tuesday on the 13th of March 1781, by William Herschel.
+The Planet Uranus was discovered on Tuesday on March 13th 1781, by William Herschel.

-The Wall Street Crash In America began on a Tuesday in 1929.
+The Wall Street Crash began on a Tuesday in 1929.
 It started the ‘Great Depression’, which continued through to the end of World War Two.

 ‘Ka Youbi’ is the Japanese name for ‘Tuesday’.
 It translates to mean ‘fire day’.
 Mars, which is referred to as ‘fire star’ in Japanese, is called ’Kasei’ and is thought to be referenced as ‘Ka’ in the first part of the word for Tuesday.